xmfaizan/ScamSentry/README.md

 ## Model Training

 The fake review detection model was created by fine-tuning a BERT model on a dataset of fake reviews.
-(You may want to include more details about the training process, dataset used, etc.)

 ## Reference taken from